 However, some of the affected users are reporting that the PS5 console automatically gets turned off after throwing out the particular error.
 Even while playing the Spider-Man: Remastered or Spider-Man: Miles Morales, users are encountering the repairing console storage error which is too much irritating.
 Some of the unfortunate players are also getting the same during Call of Duty: Black Ops Cold War.

 Meanwhile, several users are having the issue even while browsing the PlayStation Store reported on the PS5 subreddit.
-It’s also worth mentioning that if you’re getting storage errors randomly then you should contact PlayStation Support for further assistance and insist them to repair or replace the storage under warranty also.
+It’s also worth mentioning that if you’re getting storage errors randomly then you should contact PlayStation Support for further assistance and insist they repair or replace the storage under warranty also.

 That’s it, guys.
 We assume this guide was helpful.
 If you’ve any other queries, let us know in the comment below.